-- 1. Be a positive and contributing team member. - 2.
-Attend all practices, meetings, events, etc. - 3.
+1. Be a positive and contributing team member.

+- 2. Attend all practices, meetings, events, etc. - 3.
 Inform the coach/advisor of any absences prior to any practices, meeting, events, etc. missed. (cont. on next page) - 4.
 Maintain passing grades as defined in the Athletic-Activity Code. - 5.
 Abide by the Athletic/Activity Code.

-Team members who are not in good standing may be removed or dismissed from the team or activity at the discretion of the coach/advisor.
-Member, parent/guardian and principal will be notified of such action.
+Team members who are not in good standing may be removed or dismissed from the team or activity at the discretion of the coach, advisor, activities director, or the administration.
+The student and parent will be notified in such cases.